jp-amis/geekpot-test/readme.md

     + Body

             { "created": true }

+## Authentication [POST /auth]

+The signature on the Authorization header is composed by the API_KEY in sha1 user hmac and API_SECRET as the key

++ Request (application/json)
+    + Headers

+        Authorization: Bearer API_KEY:SIGNATURE

++ Response 204

+    + Headers

+            Authorization: Bearer ACCESS_TOKEN

 ## License

 GeekPot IT Consulting test and the Lumen framework are open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)